-This has been another notable period of operational progress for the group.
-The approval of the Field Development Plans combined our application for a pipeline to evacuate gas from the RJ-ON/6 block being lodged with the PNGRB, represented a major milestone achieved in the period under review.
+This has been another period of operational progress for the Group.
+The approval of the Field Development Plans combined with the PNGRB re-inviting bids for a pipeline to evacuate gas from the RJ-ON/6 block with a view to achieving a fair transportation tariff, represented a major milestone achieved in the period under review.

-The Company's strong operational and financial performance is highlighted by another year of improved profit generation and the Board continues to anticipate a substantial increase in revenues once the additional gas supplies commence through the new pipeline.
+The Company's strong operational and financial performance is highlighted by another year of good profit generation and the Board continues to anticipate a substantial increase in revenues once the additional gas supplies commence through the new pipeline.

-The Board would like to thank their employees, shareholders, bankers and all other stakeholders for their loyalty.
-The management will continue to focus on the execution of the Company's long-term strategy of achieving both growth in reserves and commercial production.
-The Indian government continues to prioritise the increase of domestic gas production thereby reducing the dependence on expensive imported energy.
+The Board would like to thank their employees, shareholders, bankers and all other stakeholders for their loyalty and continued support.
+The safety and well-being of our employees and all the workers on-site at the RJ-ON/6 Block is our number one priority.
+The directors have taken a conservative approach whilst assessing the impact of the corona pandemic.
+This prudent approach means results for this financial year are anticipated to be slightly lower than those achieved in the year ended 31st March 2020.
+The board continues to monitor the situation and anticipates results will return to previous levels once the worst of the pandemic is over and the site returns to unrestricted operations.
+The management team will continue to focus on the execution of the Company's long-term strategy of achieving both growth in reserves and commercial production.
+The Indian government continues to prioritize the increase of domestic gas production thereby reducing the dependence on expensive imported energy and enhancing energy security.